October 13, 2022

 I left the monastery in Sobrado de Monxes this morning while it was still pitch black outside.
 It was barely after 7 am, and I wanted to get an early start for my last 20-mile day of walking.

-The darkness was all consuming and the Camino was super quiet as I padded along the soft ground.
-The days were shorter now and it was a full hour and a half before it was light enough that I could shut off my headlamp for good.
+The darkness was all-consuming, and the Camino was super quiet as I padded along the soft ground.
+The days were shorter now, and it was a full hour and a half before it was light enough that I could shut off my headlamp for good.

 Walking in the dark by headlamp

 It wasn’t the most stunning sunrise of this entire Camino journey, but it was still noteworthy because of where I caught the best colors in the sky.
-I was just walking past an open field covered with a thin layer of wispy fog hoevering over it.
+I was walking past an open field covered with a thin layer of wispy fog hovering over it.
 And high above me, the sky was filled with red and coral.

 Sunrise with just one day left to go!